 Option A: Spot Repair

 If the peeling is limited to a few doors or small areas, targeted repair is possible.
 This involves scraping loose paint, sanding the affected area back to sound paint or bare wood, priming, and repainting.
 The challenge is color matching and blending the repair into the surrounding finish.
-For latex-over-latex, this can work.
-For a full coating system change, spot repair usually isn’t viable.
+When the existing finish matches the repair coating, this can work.
+When you’re changing to a different finish entirely, spot repair usually isn’t viable.

 Best for: Minor peeling on a handful of doors, cosmetic touch-ups, buying time before a full refinish.